UN issues injunction to stop UK turning off Archie Battersbee’s life support

 Archie’s mother said the news ‘means everything’

-The United Nations has issued an injunction stating that Archie Battersbee’s life-support is to be kept on while it considers his case.
+The United Nations has issued an injunction stating that Archie Battersbee’s life support is to be kept on while it considers his case.

-The injunction from the UN Committee on the Rights of Persons with Disabilities (UN CRPD) states that the 12-year-old’s life-support should not be removed after his parents failed to persuade the Supreme Court to intervene.
+The injunction from the UN Committee on the Rights of Persons with Disabilities (UN CRPD) says the 12-year-old’s life support should not be removed after his parents failed to persuade the Supreme Court to intervene.

 Archie’s mother and father, Hollie Dance and Paul Battersbee, submitted an application to the UN earlier on Friday to delay the withdrawal of life support from their son while their complaint was investigated.